Skip to main content

 Once you select a reputable company, the cost and time involved in the project will vary based on the number of windows being replaced, and the type of replacement.
 According to Muelenaer, there are generally three types of window replacements: a full replacement, window inserts, and sash packs.

-“A full home window replacement involves complete removal of the current window and installation of a completely new unit,” Muelenaer noted.
+“A full replacement involves complete removal of the current window and installation of a completely new unit,” Muelenaer noted.
 “If your budget allows this, it is the way to go because it will result in a fully warranted opening, installed using the newest methods and best fit.”

 According to Muelenaer, window inserts are windows that are made to fit inside the current window frame, and are installed after all of the current window’s components (except the frame) are removed.
 “For [a window insert], the frame needs to be free of rot and structurally solid,” Muelenaer said.

 The third type of replacement, using a sash pack, is the easiest to install and could be a do-it-yourself project, since replacing the window sash alone does not require a full window replacement.
 A sash is simply the framework that holds the window pane in the frame.
 Therefore, this type of renovation is ideal if you are simply fixing damage done to the window frame.
-But if your prefer premium victorian sash windows, you will need experts to install those.

 Select Your Window